Start page

 The First Great Migration

 Having sketched a general scheme of movement of Indo-European peoples in Eastern Europe at the turn of the 3rd-2nd mill BC (see the section Migration of Indo-European Tribes…), let us try to recreate the picture of migration of the local population more detailed.
-While the development of the sheep breeding, increased livestock of Turkic settlers of the Dnieper-Don-Interfluvial area have necessitated mastering new pastures (see.
+While the development of sheep breeding, increased livestock of Turkic settlers of the Dnieper-Don-Interfluvial area have necessitated mastering new pastures (see.
 Section Ethnicity of the Neolithic and Chalcolithic cultures…), one of the reasons for the relocation of the Indo-Europeans was relative over-population of their territory between the Vistula and Oka Rivers.
 Fishing as a basis for management provided a stable and reliable source of food for the local population therefore their numbers gradually increased, leading to specific demographic stress.
-Begin the Migration was contributed by the natural conditions of Europe:
+The beginning of the Migration was attributed to the natural conditions of Europe:

 Thus, the movement of the peoples of those times was no resettlement in the full sense of the word.
-Correct to call it the scattering.
-Obviously, it does not go without military conflicts, but cultural contact aliens with autochthonous populations were inevitable.
-In particular, the close cultural exchange took place during settling Turks on the Trypilla culture space when they are in search of free land began to move to the right bank of the Dnieper.
+Correctly to call it the scattering.
+It does not go without military conflicts, but cultural contact of the aliens with autochthonous populations was inevitable.
+In particular, the close cultural exchange took place during the settling of the Turks on the Trypilla culture space when they began to move to the right bank of the Dnieper searching for free land.

 Natural conditions, not only contributed to the migration of the population but also determined their direction.
-It is understood that the forest area hampered the resettlement of people and the most convenient way was river systems [GOLUBOVSKI P. 1884, 13].
+It is understood that the forest area hampered the resettlement of people and the most convenient way was through river systems [GOLUBOVSKI P. 1884, 13].
 Boating on rivers was realized by dugout canoes hollowed out tree trunks (see the photo of a Slavic dugout boat from the 10th century at left).
-In the steppe zone, where rivers flow more in the direction of the meridian, the need for resettlement pushed people to seek other means of transportation.
+In the steppe zone, where rivers flow more in the meridian direction, the need for resettlement pushed people to seek other means of transportation.
 So inhabited steppe Turks came to the invention of the wheel.

-Initially, for the transportation of people and goods, a sledge or sled was used, laid on two logs, transformed over time into wheels.
+Initially, for the transportation of people and goods, sleds were used, laid on two logs, having been transformed over time into wheels.
 Since the time of G. Childe, the hypothesis of the monocentric origin of the wheel and carriage, which took place in Asia Minor, prevailed.
-However, there are other assumptions, and "in principle, the invention of the cart could have occurred in any region where the ard and sledges were known", including also Eurasian steppes (KUZMINA E.E.
+However, there are other assumptions, and "in principle, the invention of the cart could have occurred in any region where the ard and sleds were known", including Eurasian steppes (KUZMINA E.E.
 2010, 7).

 Turkic languages have common word čana “sled”.
 The Turks were the first who domesticated the horse and used it as draft animals to transport things on sleds.
-Since sleds are ineffective in summer, the Turks made their resettlement probably in winter, until invented the wheel.
+Since sleds are ineffective in summer, the Turks made their resettlement probably in winter, until the wheel was invented.
 The invention of turning movement (rollers and similar) and use it for transportation occurred at different peoples at different times [ZVORYKIN A.A. a.o.
 1962, 55].
-The idea of using the wheel was emerged also among the creators of the Pit culture regardless of external cultural influences (NOVOZHENOV V.A.
+The idea of using the wheel emerged among the creators of the Pit culture too regardless of external cultural influences (NOVOZHENOV V.A.
 123 2012).
-Disc-wheels founded in tombs evidence using wheeled transport by the Turks.
+Disc wheels found in tombs evidence using wheeled transport by the Turks.

 Wooden carts of Pit culture time.